01244 267681

 Grass seed comes in different varieties, each with its own unique characteristics, growing habits, and maintenance requirements.

-When selecting the best grass seed, there are several factors that you need to consider, including the type of soil, sun exposure, water availability, and the desired look of your lawn.
+When selecting the best grass seed, you need to consider several factors.
+These include the type of soil, sun exposure, and water availability.
+You should also think about the desired look of your lawn.

 Factors to Consider When Selecting Grass Seed